 It’s time that you heard the tale that Sicilians are all too familiar with.
 This isn’t the kind of story that helps your children fall asleep at night, it is much, much darker.
 This is the history of the Sicilian Mafia, which has been the greatest and most powerful organized crime outfit the world over.

-The Sicilian Mafia is a criminal organization – well known as Cosa Nostra – present in Sicily, since the early 19th century and transformed in the second half of the 20th century into an international criminal organization.
+The Sicilian Mafia is a renowned criminal organization.
+They are also well known as Cosa Nostra.
+While the organization still remains to this day in Sicily, it has been present here since the early 19th century.
+Around the second half of the 20th century, the organization would turn international.